Combinatorial Knot Theory and the Jones Polynomial: Bracket Polynomial and Jones Polynomial

-Vaughan Jones' discovery \cite{JO} of a new Laurent polynomial invariant of oriented knots and links $V_{K}(t)$ came as a bolt out of the blue in 1983.
-The new invariant was derived from a representation of the Artin braid group to the Temperley-Lieb algebra, a von-Neumann algebra that had originally been found as a matrix algebra by Temperley and Lieb in the early 1970's \cite{Baxter}.
-Jones rediscovered this algebra in studying a construction for von-Neumann algebras that produced a tower of algebras from an inclusion $M \subset N$ of von-Neumann algebras.
+Vaughan Jones' discovery \cite{JO} of a new Laurent polynomial invariant of oriented knots and links $V_{K}(t)$ came as a bolt out of the blue in 1984.
+The new invariant was derived from a representation of the Artin braid group to the Temperley-Lieb algebra, an algebra that had originally been found as a matrix algebra by Temperley and Lieb in the early 1970's \cite{Baxter}.
+Jones rediscovered this algebra in studying a construction for von Neumann algebras that produced a tower of algebras from an inclusion $M \subset N$ of von Neumann algebras.
 Each element in the tower has a projection to its predecessor, and there comes forth an algebra generated by projections $e_1,e_2,e_3,\cdots$ so that $e_{i}^{2} = e_{i}, e_{i}e_{i \pm1}e_{i} = \tau e_{i}$ ($\tau$ a scalar) and $e_{i}e{_j} = e_{j}e{_i}$ when $|i-j|>1.$ These are the relations for the Temperley-Lieb algebra.
-Vaughan noted the similarity of these relations to the generating relations for the Artin braid group, and he proceeded to find a representation of the Artin braid group to this algebra.
-But there was more.
-His work on von Neumann algebras led him to construct a trace function on this Temperley-Lieb algebra (let it be understood that a trace function $tr$ satisfies $tr(ab) = tr(ba)$ for products of elements $a$ and $b$ in the algebra, but is not always just a matrix trace) and to wonder how this would interact with the braid group representation.
-Consultation with Joan Birman led Jones to construct a knot invariant from that trace by using the Markov Theorem (telling when a trace on the braid group can yield a knot invariant) and the Jones polynomial was born.
-Vaughan discovered that $V_{K}(t)$ can often tell the topological difference between knots and their mirror images and so he knew that his polynomial was not the Alexander polynomial \cite{Alex} and thus it could do something that had not been seen in an invariant of knots defined so simply.
-Furthermore, the invariant was related to von Neumann algebras and to statistical mechanics.
-Jones was very generous with his speculations and results about the new polynomial and its context, and he gave many talks on it during its first year in the world.\\
+Jones noted the similarity of these relations to the generating relations for the Artin braid group, and he proceeded to find a representation of the Artin braid group to this algebra.
+There was more.
+His work on von Neumann algebras led him to construct a trace function on this Temperley-Lieb algebra (let it be understood that a trace function $tr$ satisfies $tr(ab) = tr(ba)$ for products of elements $a$ and $b$ in the algebra) and to wonder how this would interact with the braid group representation.
+Consultation with Joan Birman \cite{Margalit} led Jones to construct a knot invariant from that trace by using the Markov Theorem (telling when a trace on the braid group can yield a knot invariant) and the Jones polynomial $V_{K}(t)$ was born.
+Jones discovered that $V_{K}(t)$ can often tell the topological difference between knots and their mirror images.
+The Alexander polynomial cannot distinguish mirror images, and so the new polynomial was not the Alexander polynomial \cite{Alex}.
+Furthermore, the new invariant was related to von Neumann algebras and to statistical mechanics.
+Jones was very generous with his speculations and results about the new polynomial and its context, and gave many talks on it during its first year in the world.